Welcome to

 Children with cancer need to know they are loved, supported, and surrounded by people who care about them.

 Honesty and openness with your child will build trust and strengthen your relationship.
-It might be tempting not to tell your child that he or she has cancer or to try to shield him or her from negative information.
-It is natural to want to protect children from anything unpleasant.
+It might be tempting to avoid telling your child that they have cancer.
+It is natural to want to protect children from anything difficult.

 Practice what you are going to say.
+This is a difficult conversation.
 Ask for advice from your child's care team or another parent who has been in a similar position.

 Many parents receive their child’s diagnosis from the doctor at the same time that their child learns of it.
-But if you want to be the one to tell your child, your child’s care team can help you decide what to say and how to answer your child’s questions.
+But if you want to be the one to tell your child, the care team can help you decide what to say and how to answer your child’s questions.

 Tell children as early as possible.
 It will help build trust.